OpenSILEX/opensilex/opensilex-doc/src/main/resources/vuejs/components.md

 Component used to display a validated form component in a modal box for creation and update.

-Form component should implements the following properties:
+Form component should implement the following properties:
 - editMode: boolean flag to define if form is displayed in create or update mode
 - form: syncronized form object